NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 >
 > What months are **bicyclists **most often killed in shore counties versus non-shore counties?
 >
 > How many **drivers** aged 65 or over were involved in fatal crashes?
-How many of them were killed in fatal crashes?
+How many of them were killed?
 How many survived?

-Bear in mind that the NJSP Fatal Involved workbook is joined to the People Involved level via the crash table.
-As a result, counts and totals from this workbook follow this format:
+Bear in mind that the NJSP Fatal Involved workbook is joined to the \(people\) Involved level via the crash table.
+As a result, counts and totals from this workbook will be structured as follows:

 \# of people involved in crashes where a crash attribute was applicable \(eg. municipality, year, route\)

 \# of people involved in crashes who fit a given set of person involved attributes \(eg. age, person type, BAC range\)

-\# of people involved in crashes where some vehicle was also involved with a particlar vehicle attribute \(eg. vehicle type\) \(Warning: this count reflects all people who were involved in a crash where selected vehicle attributes were involved, not a count of people who had that particular vehicle attribute for their own vehicle.
+\# of people involved in crashes where some vehicle was also involved with a particlar vehicle attribute \(eg. vehicle type\) \(WARNING: this count reflects all people who were involved in a crash where selected vehicle attributes were involved, not a count of people who had that particular vehicle attribute for their own vehicle.
 For example you could produce, a count of pedestrians killed in crashes with a box truck, or the number of drunk drivers involved in crashes where a box truck was also involved \(but NOT the number of drunk drivers who were driving box trucks\).

 ### NJSP Fatal Vehicles